The former executive director of a successful nonprofit agency now content specialist, Cynthia writes about a variety of researched topics.

 - Do resist the urge to look under beds or in closets.
 Something nasty is always lurking there.

-- Don't get in the back of the group if you should ever have to explore said haunted house in a pack walking single file.
-The person in back is always snatched first, disappearing into the fireplace, the closet, the trap door under the stairs...you get the picture.
+- Don't fall to the back of the group if you should ever have to explore said haunted house in a pack and you are walking single file.
+The person in back is always snatched first, disappearing into the fireplace, the closet, the mirror, the trap door under the stairs...you get the picture!
 Stay close to the front, but not in front.
-Whether you are the very last or the very first in line, the same thing happens!
+That's the same as the back of the line!

 18. Do keep matches, candles, and working flashlights handy.
 You're in a haunted house!
 You don't really expect the power to stay on the entire night, do you?
 (And don't use your phone as a flashlight.
 You'll use up your battery needed to make that call for help!)